Board of Trustees for 2014-15

 Matthew Spiro ’02

 Matthew is the Recent Graduate Trustee.
 He graduated from Packer in 2002 and from Carnegie Mellon University in 2006.
 Matt is an executive director of JPMorgan Alternative Asset Management.
 He also serves as a mentor for The TEAK Fellowship, a nonprofit that helps talented New York City students from low-income families gain admission to and succeed at top high schools and colleges.
 He is a founding member of Packer’s Young Alumni Events Group and serves as a career mentor for other alumni.
-Matt is on the Finance and Investment Committees.
+Matt is on the FAculty and Staff Compensaion, Finance and Investment Committees.

 Karen has been a Packer parent since 1997.
 Her son is in 10th Grade, and her daughter graduated in 2009.
 She has been active for many years at Packer, in the Parent Association, as a Pelican Society volunteer, and on the Curriculum Task Force of the Strategic Planning Committee.
 Karen previously worked in financial services at Morgan Stanley Dean Witter and is currently pursuing a degree in Nutrition and Public Health at Teachers College, Columbia University.
 This year, Karen is Secretary of the Board of Trustees, Chair of the Committee on Trustees, and she serves on the Buildings and Grounds, Executive, and Faculty & Staff Compensation Committees, as well as on the Major Gifts Task Force.